 - The questions we ask our candidates

 - Smart candidates are never first to reveal or share what their current salary or salary history is.
 Why?
 It weakens their negotiation position.
 How?
-What if they crush the interview, and the client decides in their mind they’re now willing to pay whatever it takes, even above and beyond their budget to get the candidate, but the candidate has positioned him or herself at a lower rate?
+What if they crush the interview, and the client decides they’re now willing to pay whatever it takes, even above and beyond their budgeted salary to get the candidate, but the candidate has positioned him or herself at a lower rate?
 Smart candidates recognize this opportunity.

-- Smart candidates are going to tell you they have other opportunities, and they’re going to tell you those other opportunities pay more and offer better perks than your opportunity.
+- Smart candidates are always going to tell you they have other opportunities, and they’re going to tell you those other opportunities pay more and offer better perks than your opportunity.
 This is how they try to gain leverage.
 This may or may not be true however.
 Remember, they may just be posturing as part of their negotiation strategy to land the most lucrative opportunity.
 The purpose for this is to get you-their recruiter-to work nonstop on their behalf.

 - Smart candidates will tell you what kind of money they WANT to make or would like to make.

 - Candidate completes interview and states he or she want more money due to the role and responsibilities

 - Candidate claims he or she received a counter offer from his or her current employer

 - Candidate claims he or she received another offer for more money

 - Candidate changed his or her mind on how much money he or she needs to earn and is simply asking for more money